Spirit Filled Wings 501(c)(3)

 Cover container and put in a dark, quiet place, away from people, pets & noise.

-Walk slowly up to the raptor and gently lay a cloth (something the size and weight of a table cloth) over the bird.
-The bird should remain calm beneath the cloth, immediately contact a professional for assistance in picking up and transferring the bird.
+Walk slowly up to the raptor and gently lay a cloth over the bird. (something the size and weight of a round table cloth for large birds, a pillowcase for smaller birds) The bird should remain calm beneath the cloth.
+Immediately contact a professional for assistance in picking up and transferring the bird.

-If you need assistance with small mammals or song birds, please contact, Dr. Jill Pasternak at the number listed above.
+If you need assistance with small mammals or song birds, you may contact, Dr. Jill Pasternak, via text at 586-604-2251

 To find a rehabilitator near you, go to http://www.michigandnr.com/dlr/